vincpinas/viree/README.md

 ## Overview

-Viree is a simple javascript based game engine using the Canvas API.
+Viree is game made using a simple javascript based game engine using the Canvas API written from sratch.
-This project is currently purely out of interest and I'm not planning to turn this into a public package for now.
+This project is currently purely out of interest and I'm not planning to turn this into something serious.

 * **<a href="#class-reference">Class Reference</a>**
   * <a href="#renderer">Renderer</a>